-Hostile environment: An environment created where sexual harassment is sufficiently severe or persistent or pervasive, and objectively offensive.
+Hostile environment: An

+environment created where sexual harassment is sufficiently severe or persistent or pervasive, and objectively offensive.

-Non-consensual sexual contact: Any intentional sexual touching, with any object, by a person upon another person that is without consent and/or by force.
+Non-consensual sexual contact:

+Any intentional sexual touching, with any object, by a person upon another person that is without consent and/or by force.

+Non-consensual sexual

-Non-consensual sexual intercourse: Any sexual intercourse, however slight, with any object, by a person upon another person that is without consent and/or by force.
+intercourse: Any sexual intercourse, however slight, with any object, by a person upon another person that is without consent and/or by force.

-Quid Pro Quo Harassment: Unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a person having power or authority over another of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Quid Pro Quo Harassment:

+Unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a person having power or authority over another.

+Sexual Exploitation: When one person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
 Examples of sexual exploitation include, but are not limited to: invasion of sexual privacy, prostituting another person, non-consensual digital, video or audio recording of nudity or sexual activity; engaging in voyeurism; knowingly exposing someone to or transmitting an STI, STD, or HIV to another person.